Red Terror: Interpretations by historians

+Bolsheviks' intentions and external factors

+Similarly to the debates around the such major problems as French Revolution and the Holocaust, there are debates in historiography between the historians who believe that the Red Terror was a product of the Bolsheviks' intentions and their ideology, and those who believe that the terror was determined by the external factors like the context the Russian Revolution took place in and the preceding Russian history of political violence.
+A middle position is that the historical conditions shaped not only the conditions 'external' to the Bolsheviks, but that their ideology and intentions were also historically determined.

-Historians such as Stéphane Courtois and Richard Pipes have argued that the Bolsheviks needed to use terror to stay in power because they lacked popular support; Pipes is a representative of 'neo-traditionalist' historians who oppose 'revisionists', who put an emphasis on the 'popular' nature of the Bolshevik Revolution, and follow 'totalitarian' approach which continued the 'traditionalist' approach which dominated during the Cold War; for 'traditionalists' and 'neo-traditionalists', the Revolution was something imposed 'from above' by the revolutionaries with political guile and brute force.
+Historians such as Stéphane Courtois (The Black Book of Communism) and Richard Pipes have argued that the Bolsheviks needed to use terror to stay in power because they lacked popular support.
+Pipes is a representative of 'neo-traditionalist' historians who follow the 'totalitarian' or 'traditionalist' approach which dominated during the Cold War, especially its early years, and who assert that the Revolution was something imposed 'from above' by the revolutionaries with political guile and brute force, as opposed to the 'revisionists', who put an emphasis on the 'popular' nature of the Bolshevik Revolution.
 Although the Bolsheviks dominated among workers, soldiers and in their revolutionary soviets, they won less than a quarter of the popular vote in elections for the Constituent Assembly held soon after the October Revolution, since they commanded much less support among the peasantry.
 The Constituent Assembly elections predated the split between the Right SRs, who had opposed the Bolsheviks, and the Left SRs, who were their coalition partners, consequentially many peasant votes intended for the latter went to the SRs.
 Massive strikes by Russian workers were "mercilessly" suppressed during the Red Terror.

 According to Pipes, terror was inevitably justified by Lenin's belief that human lives were expendable in the cause of building the new order of communism.
 Pipes has quoted Marx's observation of the class struggles in 19th-century France: "The present generation resembles the Jews whom Moses led through the wilderness.
 It must not only conquer a new world, it must also perish in order to make room for the people who are fit for a new world"; yet, Pipes noted that neither Karl Marx nor Friedrich Engels encouraged mass murder.